grahambell/crab/README.rst

     The directory to be searched for system-level configuration files.
     If not set, then /etc/crab will be used.

+CRABUSERCONFIG
+    A directory to search for user-level configuration files.
+If not set then ~/.crab will be used.

 CRON_TZ
     Cron reads this variable to know in which timezone to interpret the crontab schedule.
 When the server receives a crontab,